millerman86/vschool-assignments/module-6/assignments/rock-the-vote/README.md

 You are going to create a full stack application with user authentication created with Node, React, Express, Mongoose & Mongodb that allows users to post and upvote or downvote political issues.

 Requirements:
-- A login/signup page that is required to visit any part of the application.
+- A login/signup page that is required to visit ANY part of the application, (which means you need to have a token) <input type="checkbox" checked>
 - Web page that shows a list of political issues.
+(Will be found on the public page).
-    - Each item will have a title
+    - Each item will have a title <input type="checkbox" checked>
-    - Each item will have a description
+    - Each item will have a description <input type="checkbox" checked>
     - Each item can be upvoted or downvoted.
         - User's should only be able to upvote/downvote once per issue.
     - Items will be ordered by upvotes (the most being at the top).